toilacube/Auto-search-and-download-idol-image-on-twitter/README.md

 so i think i need to do something funny first to get used to those API and data things.

-Then i choose my Jisoo, that is it ~.~
+Then i choose my Jisoo

 I use tweepy and twint library mainly for this resporitory